Magic-Phono/.github/DOOM.md

 - On a CDJ-3000 with <a href="https://github.com/Magic-Phono/cdj3k-magicphono-loader">MagicPhono Loader</a> installed, put the SD-card in the SD slot and turn the CDJ-3000 on.
 - MagicPhono Linux should boot from the SD-card.
-- If booting from the SD-card fails, the CDJ-3000 will boot from its internal firmware as usual.

 > [!WARNING]
 > Root access via SSH is enabled by default with no password.
 This will be disabled in future pre-built